 • Suggested wider watching to support the topic

-Attending rehearsal and instrumental lessons weekly Extra rehearsal for Components 2 + 3
+Attending rehearsals for Components 2 + 3.